Not Fine in School

 • It is for local authorities to decide whether to prosecute a parent having taken account of all the circumstances of the case and the information submitted by the school.
 Local authority officers are best placed to assess the family’s circumstances and decide upon the most appropriate course of action.

-• The Department for Education would encourage parents to work with their child’s school and their local authority, to discuss the reasons behind their child’s absence and agree an action plan so that the right support can be put in place to help their child to return to regular and consistent education, whether at school or otherwise.
+• The Department for Education would encourage parents to work with their child’s school and their local authority, to discuss the reasons behind their child’s absence and agree an action plan so that the right support can be put in place to help their child to return to regular and consistent education, whether at school or otherwise (Working together to improve school attendance, DfE 2024).

 FIND YOUR LA ATTENDANCE INFO